segmentio/segment-docs/src/connections/storage/catalog/postgres/index.md

 - Log in with a user that has read and write permissions so that Segment can write to your database.
 - Whitelist the Segment IP (`52.25.130.38/32`).
 Otherwise, Segment won't be able to load your data.
 - Create a service user that has `read/write` permissions.
-- Always require SSL and make sure your data warehouse can only accept secure connections.
-Segment only connects to your data warehouse using SSL.
+- Always require SSL/TLS and make sure your data warehouse can only accept secure connections.
+Segment only connects to your data warehouse using SSL/TLS.

 ## Best Practices